 When obtaining private accident insurance, please pay special attention to the following aspects:

-- coverage of accidents in the country of employment
+- coverage of accidents in Germany

 - coverage valid for the specific type and duration of your research stay (use caution with traditional travel insurance!)